keelback-code/the-rhubarb-witch/README.md

 Penny - inventory function for penny 'path' to add an extra aspect to the game; you can only 'find' the penny and add it to your inventory if you successfully go down that exact path.
 Conditional statement later in game to check if user has penny or not.
 Inventory reset when game is reset.

 User name - user is given a themed name at the beginning of the game.
-Names and code are adapted from my previous Javascript project (Wizard Name Generator)[https://elyserh.github.io/wizard-name-generator/index.html].
+Names and code are adapted from my previous Javascript project [Wizard Name Generator](https://elyserh.github.io/wizard-name-generator/index.html).

 ### Technologies
 Languages used: